grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Surfaced)

 The _Prospect_ rose slowly.
-It tilted a little on one axis, then the other as Captain Percy adjusted the trim of the tanks, but more or less the boat rose straight up, since they didn't have the motors running and it was being lifted by pure buoyancy alone.
+It tilted a little on one axis, then the other as Captain Percy adjusted the trim of the tanks, but more or less the boat rose straight up, since they didn't have the motors running and it was being lifted by buoyancy alone.

 Percy and Hemi watched the depth gauge slowly roll itself backwards, up past their test depth, up into what Percy would normally consider safe operating depth, then periscope depth, and then the sail broke through the surface.
 Those in the crew quarters could feel the boat bob like a cork to the surface, and at that they let out a small cheer and they arrived moments later at the bottom of the ladder up to the control room, obviously expecting to go out on deck.

 At first, Captain Percy wasn't even going to think about allowing that.
 Years of experience had reinforced the routine that the first action on surfacing a sub was to scan around with the periscope, if not the radar.
 There was always a chance that the only safe move was to dive right back down.
 But she fought back this instinct within herself --- there was nothing on the surface that could be more dangerous than attempting to dive her damaged boat again.
 She looked down at her crew --- minus Chips --- and waved them up through the control room.

-Owen, with his scrawny youthful energy, led the way and charged up the ladder, struggled with the tightly closed and somewhat rusted hatch-seal wheel for a moment before squeaking it open, and then pushed the hatch up.
+Owen, with his scrawny youthful energy, led the way and charged up the ladder, struggled with the tightly closed and somewhat rusted hatch-seal wheel for a moment before squeaking it open, and pushing the hatch up.

 On a submarine, one never realizes how stale and still the air can be until a moment like this.
 Daylight poured down through the hatch into the control room below.
-With it came cool, moving air.
+With it came cool air in motion.
 It was air that smelled of the open sea instead of the stench of warm human bodies, oil, and diesel exhaust.
-The crew followed Owen out onto the bridge.
+The crew followed Owen out onto the bridge of the sail.

 It was a cool, breezy day.
 Gray clouds hung low overhead, and there was a mild chop on the water.
 It couldn't be more perfect, as far as they were concerned.
-Owen climbed over the fairing and down the rungs on the side of the sail to the main deck and ran up and down it shrieking like a small child.
+Owen hopped over the fairing and down the rungs on the side of the sail to the main deck and ran up and down it shrieking like a small child.

 After a few minutes of just enjoying the surface air, Percy got back to the situation at hand.
 "Hemi, you were looking at the charts: who controls this part of the surface these days?"
 Percy asked.